kreijack/bombrowser/tests/TESTS.md

-# BOMBrowser tests list
+#  - BOMBrowser tests list

-## Index
+## 1 - Index

+- 1 - Index
+- 2 - Preface
-- 1 - BOMBrowser - Codes list
+- 3 - BOMBrowser - Codes list
-- 2 - 'Code gui' panel
+- 4 - 'Code gui' panel
-- 3 - BOMBrowser - Assembly
+- 5 - BOMBrowser - Assembly
-- 4 - BOMBrowser - Valid where used
+- 6 - BOMBrowser - Valid where used
-- 5 - BOMBrowser - Where used
+- 7 - BOMBrowser - Where used
-- 6 - BOMBrowser - Select date (empty)
+- 8 - BOMBrowser - Select date (empty)
-- 7 - BOMBrowser - Diff window
+- 9 - BOMBrowser - Diff window
-- 8 - BOMBrowser - Copy/revise code
+- 10 - BOMBrowser - Copy/revise code
-- 9 - BOMBrowser - Edit code
+- 11 - BOMBrowser - Edit code
-- 10 - BOMBrowser - Edit date
+- 12 - BOMBrowser - Edit date
-- 11 - Generic test
+- 13 - Generic test
-- 12 - Export test
+- 14 - Export test
-- 13 - Import test
+- 15 - Import test

-## Preface
+## 2 - Preface

 This tests list assumes that you are working with the test database generated by mkdb.py.
 This tests list is related to the v0.4.

-## 1 - BOMBrowser - Codes list
+## 3 - BOMBrowser - Codes list

-### Test 1.1 - search a code
+### 3.1 - search a code

 Test description:
 Insert the code '820037' in the 'Code' field and press **ENTER**